ryancdickson/www.ccadb.org/policy.md

 Notification of security and audit-related issues MAY be emailed to all individual POCs, non-personal contact email alias(es), or a combination of these addresses.
 CA Owners are advised to make sure those addresses reach sufficient people such that they can respond to an issue in an appropriate timeframe.

 CA Owners MUST maintain up to date contact details in the CCADB.
 If POC information needs to be updated, the CA Owner MUST submit an [Add/Update Contacts Case](https://www.ccadb.org/cas/contacts).
-A CA Owner's non-personal contact email alias(es) MUST be updated with an Add/Update Root Request.
+A CA Owner's non-personal contact email alias(es) MUST be updated with an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates).

 ## 3. Certificate Disclosures

-Some Root Store Operators require certificate disclosures to the CCADB.

 ### 3.1 Root CA Certificates